WHAT IS THE APRA? by Victor Raul Haya de la Torre

 With the exception of one or two examples of independence and realism, the philosophy and science of government, jurisprudence, and doctrinary theorizing are nothing in our countries but plagiarisms and copies.
 On the right and the left, we find the same lack of creative spirit and very similar vices of utopian foreignism and lack of adaptation.
 Our surroundings and our imported modern cultures have not yet emerged from the sterile stage of transplant.
 With fanatical ardor we accept without criticism the European maxims and rules.
 Thus, we raised fervently, a century ago, the slogans of the French revolution.
 Thus we agitate today under the banner of the Russian revolution or the inflamed slogans of fascism.
 We live seeking an intelligent master who will free us from thinking for ourselves.
 Even though our historical process has its own rhythm, its typical characteristics, its intransferable content, the paradoxical thing is that we don't see it and do not wish to see it.
 We use borrowed descriptions or we look from alien viewpoints.
 We have the same false security of those who for centuries believed that the earth was the center of the universe and the sun revolved around it.
 For our ideologues and theoreticians of right and left, our lndoamerican world doesn't move.
 For them, our life, our history, and our social development are only reflections or shadows of the history and development of Europe.
 For this reason they don't think for themselves, but assess, measure, name, and follow these factors in accord with the historical classification and political norms dictated by the Old World.

 This mental colonialism has established a double dogmatic extremism: that of the representatives of the dominant classes-imperialist, reactionary, and Fascist-and that of those who call themselves representatives of the subjugated classes and speak a Russian revolutionary language which no one here understands.
 On this opposition of opposites, thesis and antithesis of a borrowed antagonistic theorization, APRA erects as a realistic synthesis its doctrine and its program.
-An essential part of them is the theory of “the anti-imperialist state…”
+An essential part of them is the theory of the anti-imperialist state

 An anti-imperialist state cannot be a capitalist or bourgeois state of the type of France, England, or the United States.
 It is necessary to deny that if we anti-imperialists don't accept as the post-revolutionary objective the characteristic bourgeois type of state, we will fall inexorably under the wheel of imperialism.
 The quality of the anti-state must be essentially that of a defensive struggle against the greatest enemy.
 Once the defeat of imperialism is achieved in a given country, the state will become the bulwark sustaining the victory, which presumes a political and economic structure.
 Imperialism net cease its aggression, and its attacks will have to seek a weak point in the new state mechanism erected by the triumphant movement.
 The anti-imperialist state must be, then, above all a state of defense, which counterposes to the capitalist system determined by Imperialism, a new system, distinct from the old, which will tend to proscribe the old oppressor regime.

 Thus, while the imperialist offensive is apparently pacific during the period of "economic penetration"-and the struggle is not seen clearly until the noose is tightened, when force comes in defense of interests already conquered-the defensive struggle after the defeat of the old feudal state, the instrument of imperialism in our countries, will have to be an apparently peaceful struggle, perhaps, but an implacable one nonetheless in the economic field.
-For this reason, after the defeat of the feudal state, the triumphant anti
+For this reason, after the defeat of the feudal state, the triumphant anti-imperialist movement will organize its defense by establishing a new system of economy, scientifically planned, and a new state mechanism which will not be a "free" democratic state, but a war-disciplined state, that limits the exercise of economic rights in order to protect all from the imperialism.

 The new state organization must evidently be something called state capitalism which was widely utilized in the period of the imperialist war of 1914-1918 and which in Germany reached a truly extraordinary level of organization.
 But it is necessary to point out the differences.
 State capitalism of the type mentioned is a defense against capitalism itself concentrated in moments of danger in its instrument of oppression and of defense.
 During the European rear, the belligerent imperialist powers established so-called state monopolies.
 Production and commerce were placed totally or almost totally under governmental control.
 The bourgeois class in support of the state surrendered its own economic sovereignty.
-But once the conflict was passed, private capitalism recovered the
+But once the conflict was passed, private capitalism recovered the control of production and the circulation of wealth, and state capitalism, an emergency pleasure, had only served to reaffirm the power of this system.

 In the anti-imperialist state, enraged in a defensive economic rear.
 It is indispensable also to limit private initiative and the progressive control of the production and the circulation of wealth.
 Tile anti-imperialist state, which will have to direct the national economy, will have to deny individual or collective rights of an economic nature when their use implies an imperialist danger: It is impossible to conciliate-and here is the normative function of the anti-imperialist state--absolute individual liberty in the economic sphere with the struggle against imperialism.
 The national proprietor of a mine or a hacienda, who sells his property or business to a Yankee entrepreneur; doesn't carry out a merely private contract because that buyer not only invests money in an operation, but one can say that he invests sovereignty.
 Behind the new interest created by this apparently simple economic operation, is political support, the force of the imperialist power backing that investor, with a point of view which is different from and opposed to that of the country which receives the investment-the interests of the foreigner.
 Will that be a private operation?
 Certainly not.
 The anti-imperialist state will therefore have to limit the individual use and abuse-jus utendi, jus abutendi-and will have to reduce the economic freedom of tile exploiting and middle classes and will have to assume, as in state capitalism, the control of production and commerce progressively.